 TMS treatment involves a commitment to a treatment period of about six weeks, during which patients attend brief 20-minutes sessions five days per week on an outpatient basis.
 Less frequent sessions are scheduled in the following three weeks to taper off treatment.
 TMS was cleared by the FDA following compelling results clearly demonstrating effectiveness for patients with TRD in multiple studies.

 At Active Recovery TMS in Portland, our clinic has replicated positive outcomes for TRD patients.
 Nearly 80% of our patients report an improvement in their symptoms, while one third are able to get their depression fully under control.
 A potentially life-changing treatment, TMS is more accessible than ever, thanks to the wide range of insurance plans with coverage and to a clear path toward determining if TMS is the right step.

 Our clinic works hand in hand with each patient’s healthcare team to consider whether TMS is an appropriate option and to integrate TMS treatment into their total wellness plan.
 Each patient responds to treatment in their own way, and therapies may require some adjustment.
 We keep the patient and their health care team updated throughout the treatment course.
 And, importantly, Active Recovery accepts insurance.

-Active Recovery TMS works with most commercial insurance plans as well as government-subsidized programs, like Medicare, the VA’s TRICARE and TriWest, and the Oregon Health Plan.
+Active Recovery TMS works with most commercial insurance plans as well Medicaid, Medicare, the VA’s TRICARE and TriWest.
+We are in-network for Care Oregon.
 We recognize the importance of making alternative mental health treatment options available and accessible to the public, and our staff works with patients to confirm coverage prior to initiating treatment to avoid surprises.

 So, does insurance cover TMS treatment?
 Contact us at 503-389-3653 for a quick verification of insurance benefits and a free consultation to see if you might be a good candidate for this promising option to treat depression.